core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Cross-group Message Injection {#ssec-cross-group-injection}

-A same endpoint is allowed to and would likely use the same signature key in multiple OSCORE groups, possibly administered by different Group Managers.
-Also, the same endpoint can register several times in the same group, getting multiple unique Sender IDs.
-This requires that, when a sender endpoint sends a message to an OSCORE group using a Sender ID, the countersignature included in the message is explicitly bound also to that group and to the used Sender ID.
+A same endpoint is allowed to and would likely use the same public/private key pair in multiple OSCORE groups, possibly administered by different Group Managers.

+When a sender endpoint sends a message protected in pairwise mode to a recipient endpoint in an OSCORE group, a malicious group member may attempt to inject the message to a different OSCORE group also including the same endpoints (see {{ssec-cross-group-injection-attack}}).

+This practically relies on altering the content of the OSCORE option, and having the same MAC in the ciphertext still correctly validating, which has a success probability depending on the size of the MAC.

-To this end, the countersignature of each message protected with Group OSCORE is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad-sign}}).
-That is, the countersignature is computed also over: the ID Context (Group ID) and the Partial IV, which are always present in group requests; as well as the Sender ID of the message originator, which is always present in all group requests and responses.
+As discussed in {{sssec-cross-group-injection-group-mode}}, the attack is practically infeasible if the message is protected in group mode, since the countersignature is bound also to the OSCORE option, through the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad-sign}}).

-Since the signing process takes as input also the ciphertext of the COSE_Encrypt0 object, the countersignature is bound not only to the intended OSCORE group, hence to the triplet (Master Secret, Master Salt, ID Context), but also to a specific Sender ID in that group and to its specific symmetric key used for AEAD encryption, hence to the quartet (Master Secret, Master Salt, ID Context, Sender ID).

-This makes it practically infeasible to perform the attack described below, where a malicious group member injects forged messages to a different OSCORE group than the originally intended one.
+### Attack Description {#ssec-cross-group-injection-attack}

 Let us consider:

 * Two OSCORE groups G1 and G2, with ID Context (Group ID) Gid1 and Gid2, respectively.
 Both G1 and G2 use the AEAD cipher AES-CCM-16-64-128, i.e. the MAC of the ciphertext is 8 bytes in size.

-* A victim endpoint V which is member of both G1 and G2, and uses the same signature key in both groups.
-The endpoint V has Sender ID Sid1 in G1 and Sender ID Sid2 in G2.
-The pairs (Sid1, Gid1) and (Sid2, Gid2) identify the same public key of V in G1 and G2, respectively.
+* A sender endpoint X which is member of both G1 and G2, and uses the same public/private key pair in both groups.
+The endpoint X has Sender ID Sid1 in G1 and Sender ID Sid2 in G2.
+The pairs (Sid1, Gid1) and (Sid2, Gid2) identify the same public key of X in G1 and G2, respectively.

+* A recipient endpoint Y which is member of both G1 and G2, and uses the same public/private key pair in both groups.
+The endpoint Y has Sender ID Sid3 in G1 and Sender ID Sid4 in G2.
+The pairs (Sid3, Gid1) and (Sid4, Gid2) identify the same public key of Y in G1 and G2, respectively.

 * A malicious endpoint Z is also member of both G1 and G2.
-Hence, Z is able to derive the symmetric keys associated to V in G1 and G2.
+Hence, Z is able to derive the symmetric keys associated to X in G1 and G2.

-If countersignatures were not computed also over the value of the OSCORE option as discussed above, Z can intercept a group message M1 sent by V to G1, and forge a valid signed message M2 to be injected in G2, making it appear as sent by V and valid to be accepted.
+When X sends a message M1 addressed to Y in G1 and protected in pairwise mode, Z can intercept M1, and forge a valid message M2 to be injected in G2, making it appear as still sent by X to Y and valid to be accepted.

-More in detail, Z first intercepts a message M1 sent by V in G1, and tries to forge a message M2, by changing the value of the OSCORE option from M1 as follows: the 'kid context' is changed from G1 to G2; and the 'kid' is changed from Sid1 to Sid2.
+More in detail, Z intercepts and stops message M1, and forges a message M2 by changing the value of the OSCORE option from M1 as follows: the 'kid context' is changed from G1 to G2; and the 'kid' is changed from Sid1 to Sid2.
+Then, Z injects message M2 as addressed to Y in G2.

+Upon receiving M2, there is a probability equal to 2^-64 that Y successfully verifies the same unchanged MAC by using Sid2 as 'request_kid' and using the Pairwise Recipient Key associated to X in G2.

+Note that Z does not know the pairwise keys of X and Y, since it does not know and is not able to compute their shared Diffie-Hellman secret.
+Therefore, Z is not able to check offline if a performed forgery is actually valid, before sending the forged message to G2.

+### Attack Prevention in Group Mode {#sssec-cross-group-injection-group-mode}

+When a Group OSCORE message is protected with the group mode, the countersignature is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad-sign}}).

+That is, the countersignature is computed also over: the ID Context (Group ID) and the Partial IV, which are always present in group requests; as well as the Sender ID of the message originator, which is always present in all group requests and responses.

+Since the signing process takes as input also the ciphertext of the COSE_Encrypt0 object, the countersignature is bound not only to the intended OSCORE group, hence to the triplet (Master Secret, Master Salt, ID Context), but also to a specific Sender ID in that group and to its specific symmetric key used for AEAD encryption, hence to the quartet (Master Secret, Master Salt, ID Context, Sender ID).

+This makes it practically infeasible to perform the attack described in {{ssec-cross-group-injection-attack}}, since it would require the adversary to additionally forge a valid countersignature that replaces the original one in the forged message M2.

+If the countersignature did not cover the OSCORE option, the attack would be possible also in group mode, since the same unchanged countersignature from messsage M1 would be also valid in message M2.
+Also, the following attack simplifications would hold, since Z is able to derive the Sender/Recipient Keys of X and Y in G1 and G2.

-If M2 is used as a request message, there is a probability equal to 2^-64 that the same unchanged MAC is successfully verified by using Sid2 as 'request_kid' and the symmetric key associated to V in G2.
-In such a case, the same unchanged signature would be also valid.
-Note that Z can check offline if a performed forgery is actually valid before sending the forged message to G2.
-That is, this attack has a complexity of 2^64 offline calculations.
+* If M2 is used as a request, Z can check offline if a performed forgery is actually valid before sending the forged message to G2.
+That is, this attack would have a complexity of 2^64 offline calculations.

-If M2 is used as a response, Z can also change the response Partial IV, until the same unchanged MAC is successfully verified by using Sid2 as 'request_kid' and the symmetric key associated to V in G2.
-In such a case, the same unchanged signature would be also valid.
+* If M2 is used as a response, Z can also change the response Partial IV, until the same unchanged MAC is successfully verified by using Sid2 as 'request_kid' and the symmetric key associated to X in G2.
 Since the Partial IV is 5 bytes in size, this requires 2^40 operations to test all the Partial IVs, which can be done in real-time.
-Also, the probability that a single given message M1 can be used to forge a response M2 for a given request is equal to 2^-24, since there are more MAC values (8 bytes in size) than Partial IV values (5 bytes in size).
+Also, the probability that a single given message M1 can be used to forge a response M2 for a given request would be equal to 2^-24, since there are more MAC values (8 bytes in size) than Partial IV values (5 bytes in size).

    Note that, by changing the Partial IV as discussed above, any member of G1 would also be able to forge a valid signed response message M2 to be injected in G1.

 ## Group OSCORE for Unicast Requests {#ssec-unicast-requests}